 Behind-the-scenes volunteers get to be just that - behind-the-scenes!
 We need your time and talents in a variety of areas.

-Help spark creativity in others, museum t-shirt, discounts at the museum store, one free museum guest pass, behind-the-scenes insights, and more.
+Help spark creativity in others by assisting our programs and gain behind-the-scenes insights.
+Volunteers receive discounts at the museum store, a museum t-shirt, free museum guest pass, and more.

 Candidates from a wide range of backgrounds are encouraged to apply.
-If interested in a volunteer position, please apply through this online form.
+If interested in a volunteer position, apply through this online form.
+See below for descriptions of docent, gallery guide, event, and other volunteer positions.

 Join our Docent Corps.
 Experience the excitement that comes from a continuing education experience of hosting school groups and other tours, lectures, and hands-on training.
 Make new friends with people who have similar interests, and become part of a great institution.
 Most of all, inspire multiple generations by helping visitors make discoveries and gain insight into about modern and contemporary art and architecture.